 Air injection control system (AICS) is always used when Durability and Deep Thermal Shock testing of gasoline engines is conducted.
-The AICS is maintained satisfactorily and the cycle average exhaust temperature just upstream of the air injection point and downstream of the air injection point is maintained at a minimum of 1300 °F. Records for year 2017 were reviewed and they showed temperatures above 1300 °F whenever AICS is used.
+The AICS is maintained satisfactorily and the cycle average exhaust temperature just upstream of the air injection point and downstream of the air injection point is maintained at a minimum of 1300 °F. Records for March 2021 through February 2022 were reviewed and they showed temperatures above 1300 °F whenever AICS is used for either Durability or Deep Thermal Shock testing.
 Operating below 1300 °F for more than 30 minutes is an excursion.
 No excursions were detected or reported during the analyzed period.